-Particulars
+Particulars Estimated Amount

-Gross proceeds from the Offer
+Gross proceeds from the Offer 2,000

-Less: Offer expenses to the extent applicable to the Offer (only those apportioned to our Company)
+Less: Offer expenses to the extent applicable to the Offer (only 170.86 (1)

+those apportioned to our Company)

-Net Proceeds
+Net Proceeds 1,829.14

-(1) See "Offer Related Expenses" below.
+(1) Offer related expenses may undergo change in relation to the selling commission and brokerage charges based upon the actual allotment.
+See "Offer Related Expenses" below.